Joaquín Bau Nolla: Outcast

 Bau was not invited to the victory parade of May 19, 1939.
 Though sidetracked in great national politics, he remained engaged in clandestine and extremely sensitive Francoist business schemes.
-In 1941-42 he managed the deal with Nazi Oberkommando der Marine, supervising construction of 20 wooden ships intended to supply German troops fighting the British in Africa.
+In 1941–42, he managed the deal with Nazi Oberkommando der Marine, supervising construction of 20 wooden ships intended to supply German troops fighting the British in Africa.
 Later on he kept exchanging courteous but purely formal correspondence with Franco.
 In the 1940s Bau dedicated himself to family issues, various Catholic organizations and business; he became the first post-war president of Banco de Tortosa and later multiplied his wealth by trading shares of the bank, going on also with the inherited Aceites Bau business.
 Privately he pursued his interest in organ music.

 Bau led one of 3 competing Traditionalist Tarragona factions, namely the one opposing Carloctavistas and javieristas and promoting rapprochement with the Alfonsist claimant, Don Juan.
 The Tortosa javierista Carlists distributed leaflets presenting him as Francoist traitor who ignored the lot of requetés detained by the Francoist administration.
 He apparently acknowledged that a future kingdom must encompass Francoist structures.
 His private papers from mid-1950s suggest that Bau, though with hesitation, tended to support what seemed a long-distance Franco's plan for crowning prince Juan Carlos.
 However, when in 1957 he joined the Carlists who abandoned the regent-claimant Don Javier, Bau declared Juan Carlos' father, Don Juan, the legitimate heir and continued to approach him as a king.

 Francoist dignitary

-As in mid-1950s Franco shelved totalitarian plans and opted for a hybrid line of development, he started looking for loyal individuals not associated with Falangism; 1958 produced huge turnover of procuradores nominated to the quasi-parliament, Cortes Españolas.
+In mid-1950s, Franco shelved totalitarian plans and opted for a hybrid line of development, he started looking for loyal individuals not associated with Falangism; 1958 produced huge turnover of procuradores nominated to the quasi-parliament, Cortes Españolas.
 The dictator appointed Bau member of Consejo Nacional of the Falange, which automatically ensured the Cortes mandate.
 He got his seat confirmed in 5 successive legislatives, appointed also in 1961, 1964, 1967 and 1971.
 As his career was re-launched, Bau kept assuming higher and higher posts.
 In 1963 he started leading various parliamentary committees, formally nominated president of the internal affairs committee in 1964, president of Leyes Fundamentales committee in 1965 and then other committees working on new constitutional laws.
 In 1965 he was appointed president of Consejo de Estado, a body adding to extreme complexity of Francoist power structures and being part of Franco's recipe for political balance.
 The appointment produced his nomination to Consejo del Reino, another body with some competencies related to monarchical establishments.
 In 1970 Bau was nominated its vice-president.
 As one of the regime's highest dignitaries in the late 1960s he became one of faces of Francoism.
 Shortly before his death he was made Conde de Bau.